 Normally I keep things under control around here and normally we have elegant but not necessarily decadent desserts.
-But, this last birthday, I wanted something over the top that wasn't a pie or cake and a layered treat like these Coconut Brownie Cheesecake Bars is what I came up with and now they're in regular rotation around here!
+But, this last birthday, I wanted something over the top that wasn’t a pie or cake, but more like a layered treat like these Coconut Brownie Cheesecake Bars, so this is what I came up with and now they’re in regular rotation around here!

 - 3 large eggs at room temperature

 - 1 tablespoon unsweetened cocoa powder

 - 2 (8 ounce) cream cheese room temperature

 - 1 cup packed unsweetened flaked coconut toasted

 - To Make The Coconut Brownies: Heat the oven to 350°F and arrange a rack in the middle.
 Line a 2-quart baking dish with parchment paper and cooking oil or butter.
 Combine the chocolate and coconut oil in a medium saucepan and cook over medium-low heat, stirring frequently, until evenly melted.
 Remove from the heat and let cool slightly.